riscv-software-src/riscof/docs/source/installation.rst

   - **reference-plugin directory**: Similar to the DUT plugin, RISCOF also expects a reference model plugin.
 The structure of the directory and files is the same as that of the DUT.
-However, the isa and platform yamls are not required since RISCOF will always pick the yamls from the DUT plugin for all purposes.
+However, the ISA and platform yamls are not required since RISCOF will always pick the yamls from the DUT plugin for all purposes.

 ..
 For sample templates of pre-built plugins please refer to : `riscof-plugins <https://github.com/riscv/riscof-plugins>`_.